 In the Experimental Field, the Museum für Naturkunde Berlin tested various formats of research communication as well as new participatory approaches.
 As a space for direct interaction between science and the population, we wanted to promote the opening of science.

 Many ethical questions cannot and should not be answered by scientists alone.
 A broad discussion is needed in order to make good decisions.
 We wanted to enrich our collections and research with the diverse perspectives and opinions of our visitors.
 The exchange with the public was a central element of our work, which is why the experimental field enabled direct communication between museum staff and visitors as well as insights into the everyday life of a research museum.

 Research in dialogue

 Among other things, we pursued the goal of bringing scientists, visitors and citizens' researchers into dialogue, to bring research in the house into dialogue, to support mutual learning in dialogue and to promote young researchers in particular in science communication.

 New perspectives on research and collection

-We also pursue the goal of opening up science and giving various actors a space in the museum.
-To this end, we open up new perspectives on our collection and research.
+We also pursued the goal of opening up science and giving various actors a space in the museum.
+To this end, we opend up new perspectives on our collection and research.

-The exchange forum offers a platform for direct communication between all those involved in the museum.
-This includes researchers, visitors and employees.
-Regional participants, initiatives, academic and non-academic partners use the exchange forum and thus contribute to networking and opening up the museum.
+The exchange forum offered a platform for direct communication between all those involved in the museum.
+This included researchers, visitors and employees.
+Regional participants, initiatives, academic and non-academic partners used the exchange forum and thus contributed to networking and opening up the museum.

-All videos, streams & co. that were created in connection with past and future events of the Experimental Field can be found in our new Youtube-Playlist.
+All videos and streams that were created at events of the Experimental Field can be found in our YouTube-Playlist.